citrix/workspace-chrome-hdx-sdk/docs/index.md

 }
 ```
 !!!tip "Note"
-		&lt;3rdParty_App1_ExtnID&gt; is used as an example for the name of externalApps and can send messages to Citrix Receiver for Chrome.
+		&lt;3rdParty_App1_ExtnID&gt; is used as an example for the name of externalApps and can send messages to Citrix Workspace app for Chrome.
 Get your appid from the `chrome://extensions` site.

 ## Additional references

-Citrix Receiver for Chrome uses message communication provided by Chrome OS.
+Citrix Workspace app for Chrome uses message communication provided by Chrome OS.
 For more details, see the following links:

 * [https://developer.chrome.com/apps/tags/appview](https://developer.chrome.com/apps/tags/appview)
 2.	[https://developer.chrome.com/extensions/runtime#event-onMessageExternal](https://developer.chrome.com/extensions/runtime#event-onMessageExternal)